45i/45i/README.md

 I have been working on a project that is a FastSearcher.
 The code is public and you can obviously check it out.
 Like many, I enjoy the Great Literatures ie. Memes

+#### Fun Facts
+> I entered the programming world at the age of 5
+> Self-Taught programmer
+> Hates tutorials
+> Learning VFX 'cause why not?

 **Languages I Know:** **JAVA**, **C#** and **Python**
 > "I know, [**Rookie Numbers**](https://user-images.githubusercontent.com/86361659/124341681-a9525c80-dbdb-11eb-8d92-fd306f50db39.png)"